vendia/blog/posts/2022-10-26-why-is-supply-chain-visibility-important.md

 ## Examples of industries that depend on supply chain visibility

 Supply chain visibility affects almost every industry.
 But, some are affected more than others.
-Some of the industries most significantly hit by global supply chain shortages include semiconductors, [automobiles](https://www.vendia.net/industry/automotive), industrials, retail, and food.
+Some of the products most industries hit by global supply chain shortages include semiconductor manufacturing, [automotive](https://www.vendia.net/industry/automotive), industrials, retail, and x.

 NOTE: Global supply chains are a maze.
 The maze spreads across industries, and some supply chain components, like semiconductor devices, affect multiple industries.
 The same is true for shipping and logistics, which are like a physical internet, and the cost of containers and shortage of containers affect multiple industries.